SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ![A tree with a menu.](figures/TreeWithMenu.png width=50&label=figTreemenu)

 The following script shows how to use a dynamic context menu.
-This is a dynamic menu because its contents is reexecuted.
+This is a dynamic menu because its content is reexecuted.
 The dynamic aspect is expressed by a block `[ ... ]`.